Unjustified selloff creates opportunities

 Little logic to sharp selloff

 JPMorgan Asset Management (JPMAM) assigns stocks in JFJ’s universe to premium, quality and trading categorisations based on a range of metrics (see pages 9 to 11 of our annual overview note for more detail on JFJ’s investment process).
-Figure 1 shows how much sharper the sell-off in the premium-rated best-quality businesses has been.
+Figure 1 illustrates the performance of those premium, quality and trading categories since July 2018.
+The chart shows how much sharper the sell-off in the premium-rated best-quality businesses has been.

 It is hard to foresee a rise in interest rates either.
 Japan is sticking by its ultra-easy monetary policies.
 Given the policy contrast between Japan and the US, it is perhaps unsurprising that the yen has been weak, approaching multi-decade lows on the chart in Figure 3.
 However, that has had a significant negative effect on returns.